IdleHandsApps/SafeDecoder/README.md

 }
 ```

+## How to decode safely

-To collect all decoding errors for logging, implement your own logging here
+If you want to collect all decoding errors for logging, implement your own logging code here
 ```swift
 SafeDecoder.logger = { error, typeName in
     // replace with a call to your own logging library/service